Tank 500 Hi-Charge: the body-on-frame giant that learned to drive from a socket

 Tank 500 Hi-Charge

-With all this, the hybrid Tank 500 Hi-Charge turned out to be cheaper than the Premium version with V6, offering almost identical equipment and significantly lower fuel consumption.
-This makes it an interesting alternative to the classic gasoline version for those who drive more often in the city but are not ready to give up the format of a large frame SUV.
+With all this, the hybrid Tank 500 Hi-Charge turned out to be cheaper than the Premium version with the V6, while offering almost identical equipment and noticeably lower fuel consumption.
+This makes it an interesting alternative to the classic gasoline version for those who drive mostly in the city but are not ready to give up the format of a large body-on-frame SUV.

 Read more materials: